 The maximum number of shares of our common stock that was initially allowed to be awarded under the LTIP was 4,000,000.
 On each April 1, the number of shares available for issuance under the LTIP is increased, if applicable, such that the total number of shares available for awards under the LTIP as of any April 1 is equal to 5% of the number of outstanding shares of our common stock on that April 1.
 As of March 31, 2013, there were 5,176,165 options to purchase shares of common stock outstanding at a weighted average exercise price of \$33.85 per share and there were 1,197,937 shares of non-vested restricted stock awards outstanding.
 In addition, as of March 31, 2013, there were approximately 550,010 shares that remain available for future grants under the LTIP.
 The maximum number of shares that may be subject to incentive stock options shall be 25,000,000 over the life of the LTIP.
-The maximum number of shares that may be subject to options and stock appreciation rights granted to any one individual shall be 25,000,000 over the life of the LTIP.
 The maximum number of shares that may be subject to stock unit awards, performance share awards, restricted stock awards or restricted unit awards to any one individual that are intended to be performance based within the meaning of Section 162(m) of the Internal Revenue Code shall be 25,000,000 over the life of the LTIP (or \$1,000,000 during any calendar year, if settled in cash.)
-The number of shares of common stock authorized for issuance under the LTIP will be adjusted in the event of any dividend or other distribution, recapitalization, reclassification, stock split, reverse stock split, reorganization, merger, consolidation, split-up, spin-off, combination, repurchase, liquidation, dissolution, or sale, transfer, exchange or other disposition or all or substantially all of the assets of our company, or exchange of common stock or other securities of our company, issuance of warrants or other rights to purchase common stock of our company, or other similar corporate transaction or event.
+The number of shares of common stock authorized for issuance under the LTIP will be adjusted in the event of any dividend or other distribution, recapitalization, reclassification, stock split, reverse stock split, reorganization, merger, consolidation, split-up, spin-off, combination, repurchase, liquidation, dissolution, or sale, transfer, exchange or other rights to purchase common stock of our company, or other similar corporate transaction or event.